lamioneiros/tormenthora.github.io/README.md

-i used to have a website. it wasn't very good. this is a graveyard for that website.
+I used to have a website.
+It wasn't very good.
+This is a graveyard for that website.